viktorexe/portfolio_website1/README.md

 ## Overview

-This repository contains all the necessary code to run a professional resume website.
-It includes:
+This repository contains a minimal yet effective resume website template.
+It consists of:
-- **HTML:** Semantic and well-structured markup.
+- **HTML:** Provides a well-structured document for the website.
-- **CSS:** Modern, responsive, and animated styling.
+- **CSS:** Ensures a responsive and modern look with animations.
-- **JavaScript:** Smooth scrolling and dynamic animations (such as progress bars).
+- **JavaScript:** Adds smooth scrolling and minor interactive elements.

-Feel free to clone this repo and modify it to suit your own needs or adapt it for different profiles. **This project is free to use, edit, and distribute as per your requirements.**
+This template is designed to be easily customized and used by anyone looking to create a personal portfolio or resume website. **Feel free to modify and use this project as needed.**

 ## Features

-- **Responsive Design:** Optimized for mobile, tablet, and desktop devices.
+- **Fully Responsive:** Works seamlessly on desktops, tablets, and mobile devices.
-- **Animated Elements:** Subtle animations on header elements and progress bars.
+- **Smooth Scrolling:** Enhances user experience while navigating through sections.
-- **Smooth Scrolling:** Navigation links smoothly scroll to each section.
+- **Minimalistic Design:** Clean and professional layout.
-- **Clean Code Structure:** Easy to understand and modify for future enhancements.
+- **Easy Customization:** Simple HTML, CSS, and JavaScript structure for effortless editing.
-- **Customizable Sections:** Easily edit the content for personal information, education, skills, projects, and contact details.
+- **Animations:** Subtle transitions and effects for an enhanced visual appeal.

 ## Demo